 Humanities/Social Sciences: The General Education requirements usually satisfy medical and dental school requirements in these areas.
 Increasing emphasis is being placed on coursework in the humanities and social sciences by professional schools.
 Students who complete General Education requirements with AP credits will likely need to take additional college courses to fulfill professional school requirements.
 A background in psychology and sociology will be necessary in preparation for the MCAT.
 Recommended courses include CAS PS 101 or CAS PS 261 (for students with a strong background in psychology) and CAS SO 100 or CAS SO 215.

 One year of English: Many medical schools require one year of English at the college level – composition or literature or a combination of both.
-Courses in the CAS Writing Program (CAS WR 120 and CAS WR 150,151) will fulfill this requirement at most schools.
+Courses in the CAS Writing Program (CAS WR 100 or WR 120, and CAS WR 150,151, 152) will fulfill this requirement at most schools.

 Others: Health profession schools may have course requirements in addition to the courses stated above.
 Students should always check the requirements of individual schools.